EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-29-liquid-rss.md

 </feed>
 {% endraw %}
 ```
 This Liquid code will generate a XML file that can be read by clients like [Thunderbird](https://www.thunderbird.net/) and [Vore](https://vore.website/).
 Firefox used to have RSS bookmarks which seems to have been removed now but there is an addon called [Livemarks](https://addons.mozilla.org/en-US/firefox/addon/livemarks/) that adds it back.
 It only make a feed from one specific category here but you can easily change it to what you want.
-Jekyll provices the `id` for each page that we can use to make an id unless we ofc use the `path` attribute instead as long as we do not change it later since that could cause issues.
+Jekyll provides the `id` for each page that we can use to make an id unless we ofc use the `path` attribute instead as long as we do not change it later since that could cause issues.

 Here is an example of what the template just generated when there is a single test article in the test category.